Kihumba/private-/Phase-C/Swift-iOS-Learning-Outcomes/Curriculum/15 - Application Distribution/README.md

 # Outcome 15 - Application Distribution
 ## Skill Description

-The Fellow will be able to develop applications that support multiple languages with a targeted audience after uploading to the Apple AppStore.
+A person with this skill can develop applications that support multiple languages with a targeted audience after uploading to the Apple AppStore.

 ## Output
-After attaining this skill, and as a demonstration of it, I will create the following:

-1. An iOS Application with Localization for English, French and German.
+Create an iOS Application with Localization for English, French and German.
 Text will be rendered from the Storyboard views and change based on device's localization.
-2. A **Checkpoint 4** project submission meeting all the required specifications.

 ### Knowledge